google/picatrix/docs/Installation.md

 The easiest way to install picatrix is via docker.
 To use it, first [install docker](https://docs.docker.com/engine/install/).

-You also need to install `docker-compose`, please follow the instructions [here](https://docs.docker.com/compose/install/) (the version that is often included in your source repo might be too old to properly setup the container).
+If you did not install the docker desktop app you may also need to install `docker-compose`, please follow the instructions [here](https://docs.docker.com/compose/install/) (the version that is often included in your source repo might be too old to properly setup the container).